January 29, 2018 Weather Forecast

 Hilo

-Today: Showers likely and possibly a thunderstorm.
-Cloudy, with a low around 67.
-Northwest wind around 5 mph.
-Chance of precipitation is 60%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+Today: Isolated showers.
+Mostly sunny, with a high near 80.
+West wind 6 to 11 mph becoming east in the morning.
+Chance of precipitation is 20%.

-Tonight: Showers likely and possibly a thunderstorm before 7am, then scattered showers.
-Widespread haze after 7am.
-Partly sunny, with a high near 78.
-Light and variable wind becoming northeast 5 to 7 mph in the afternoon.
-Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+Tonight: Isolated showers.
+Partly cloudy, with a low around 61.
+East wind 5 to 7 mph becoming calm in the evening.
+Chance of precipitation is 20%.

-Tomorrow: Scattered showers, mainly before 1am.
+Tuesday: Isolated showers after noon.
 Widespread haze.
-Mostly cloudy, with a low around 62.
-Northeast wind 5 to 7 mph becoming calm in the evening.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.
+Mostly sunny, with a high near 81.
+Light and variable wind becoming southeast 5 to 10 mph in the afternoon.
+Chance of precipitation is 20%.

 Kona

-Today: A 20 percent chance of showers and thunderstorms.
+Today: Isolated showers after noon.
+Mostly sunny, with a high near 79.
+East wind 5 to 10 mph becoming west in the morning.
+Chance of precipitation is 20%.

+Tonight: Isolated showers before midnight.
+Widespread haze after midnight.
+Partly cloudy, with a steady temperature around 70.
+West wind around 7 mph becoming east southeast in the evening.
+Chance of precipitation is 20%.

+Tuesday: Isolated showers after noon.
 Widespread haze.
-Mostly cloudy, with a low around 65.
-Calm wind.

-Tonight: A slight chance of showers and thunderstorms before 7am, then scattered showers after 1pm.
+Mostly sunny, with a high near 80.
+Light and variable wind becoming southwest 5 to 8 mph in the afternoon.
+Chance of precipitation is 20%.

+Waimea

+Today: Isolated showers.
+Partly sunny, with a high near 75.
+Southeast wind 5 to 11 mph becoming northwest in the morning.
+Chance of precipitation is 20%.

+Tonight: Isolated showers before midnight.
+Partly cloudy, with a low around 50.
+Northwest wind 5 to 7 mph becoming light and variable in the evening.
+Chance of precipitation is 20%.

+Tuesday: Scattered showers after noon.
 Widespread haze.
-Mostly sunny, with a high near 78.
-Calm wind becoming west southwest around 6 mph in the afternoon.
+Increasing clouds, with a high near 75.
+Calm wind becoming west around 6 mph in the afternoon.
 Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers, mainly before 7pm.
-Widespread haze.
-Partly cloudy, with a low around 60.
-West southwest wind around 6 mph becoming light and variable.
-Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Waimea

-Today: Scattered showers and thunderstorms.
-Mostly cloudy, with a low around 56.
-East northeast wind around 8 mph.
-Chance of precipitation is 40%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tonight: Scattered showers, then showers likely and possibly a thunderstorm after noon.
-Widespread haze.
-Partly sunny, with a high near 73.
-North wind 5 to 7 mph.
-Chance of precipitation is 60%.
-New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Isolated showers before midnight.
-Widespread haze.
-Partly cloudy, with a low around 51.
-Light south southwest wind.
+Kohala

+Today: Isolated showers.
+Mostly sunny, with a high near 71.
+South southeast wind 5 to 11 mph becoming north northwest in the morning.
 Chance of precipitation is 20%.

-Kohala

-Today: Showers likely and possibly a thunderstorm.
-Mostly cloudy, with a low around 49.
-Light east wind.
-Chance of precipitation is 60%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+Tonight: Isolated showers before midnight.
+Partly cloudy, with a low around 43.
+North northwest wind 5 to 7 mph becoming light and variable in the evening.
+Chance of precipitation is 20%.

-Tonight: Scattered showers, then showers likely and possibly a thunderstorm after noon.
+Tuesday: Scattered showers after noon.
 Widespread haze.
-Partly sunny, with a high near 69.
-Calm wind.
-Chance of precipitation is 60%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers before midnight.
-Widespread haze.
-Partly cloudy, with a low around 44.
-Light southwest wind.
+Increasing clouds, with a high near 71.
+Calm wind becoming west northwest around 5 mph in the afternoon.
 Chance of precipitation is 30%.

 South Point

-Today: A 20 percent chance of showers and thunderstorms.
+Today: Widespread haze.
+Sunny, with a high near 78.
+Light and variable wind becoming south 5 to 8 mph in the afternoon.

+Tonight: Isolated showers.
 Widespread haze.
-Mostly cloudy, with a low around 69.
-East wind 6 to 11 mph.
+Partly cloudy, with a low around 68.
+South wind around 8 mph becoming east northeast in the evening.

-Tonight: Isolated showers after noon.
-Widespread haze.
-Mostly sunny, with a high near 78.
-East wind 6 to 9 mph.
 Chance of precipitation is 20%.

-Tomorrow: Scattered showers, mainly before midnight.
-Widespread haze.
-Partly cloudy, with a low around 68.
-East northeast wind 8 to 10 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+Tuesday: Isolated showers.
+Widespread haze before noon.
+Mostly sunny, with a high near 80.
+East southeast wind around 10 mph.
+Chance of precipitation is 20%.

 Puna

+Today: Isolated showers.
+Mostly sunny, with a high near 79.
+West wind 6 to 11 mph becoming east in the morning.
+Chance of precipitation is 20%.

-Today: Showers likely and possibly a thunderstorm.
-Cloudy, with a low around 65.
-Northwest wind 7 to 9 mph.
-Chance of precipitation is 60%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.
+Tonight: Isolated showers.
+Partly cloudy, with a low around 59.
+East wind around 7 mph becoming southwest in the evening.
+Chance of precipitation is 20%.

-Tonight: Scattered showers.
+Tuesday: Scattered showers, mainly after noon.
 Widespread haze.
-Partly sunny, with a high near 77.
-North northwest wind 7 to 9 mph becoming northeast in the morning.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers, mainly before midnight.
-Widespread haze.
-Mostly cloudy, with a low around 60.
-Calm wind becoming southwest 5 to 7 mph after midnight.
+Mostly sunny, with a high near 79.
+South wind 8 to 14 mph, with gusts as high as 18 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

 Waikoloa

-Today: A 20 percent chance of showers and thunderstorms.
+Today: Isolated showers after noon.
+Mostly sunny, with a high near 80.
+East southeast wind 6 to 11 mph becoming west northwest in the morning.
+Chance of precipitation is 20%.

+Tonight: Isolated showers before midnight.
+Partly cloudy, with a steady temperature around 69.
+West northwest wind around 7 mph becoming southeast in the evening.
+Chance of precipitation is 20%.

+Tuesday: Scattered showers after noon.
 Widespread haze.
-Mostly cloudy, with a low around 65.
-East wind 6 to 11 mph.

-Tonight: Scattered showers after noon.
-Widespread haze.
-Mostly sunny, with a high near 79.
-East wind 6 to 8 mph becoming west northwest in the morning.
-Chance of precipitation is 40%.
+Increasing clouds, with a high near 81.
+Light and variable wind becoming west northwest 5 to 8 mph in the afternoon.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Isolated showers before midnight.
-Widespread haze.
-Partly cloudy, with a low around 60.
-Calm wind becoming southeast 5 to 7 mph after midnight.
-Chance of precipitation is 20%.

-Trades are back, but for only a day.
-After Monday night, the weather gradually turns unsettled as a front reaches Kauai Tuesday night and stalls over the central islands on Wednesday.
-Unsettled, showery weather, are likely to persist into the upcoming weekend.

 Data Courtesy of NOAA.gov